warrenc5/rerunner/README.md

 usage runner.sh target.sh [args] <<EOF some list of files EOF
 ```

-Can send traps through to the target.sh e.g CTRL-C CTRL-X
+Can send traps through to the target.sh e.g CTRL-C to break & CTRL-\ to QUIT and rerun